Code of Practice

 Longburn Adventist College has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students.
-Copies of the Code are available from the New Zealand Ministry of Education website at www.minedu.govt.nz/international.
+Copies of the Code are available from the New Zealand Qualification Authority (NZQA) website: https://www.nzqa.govt.nz/providers-partners/education-code-of-practice/.

 Full details of immigration requirements, advice on rights to employment in New Zealand while studying and reporting requirements are available from Immigration New Zealand and can be viewed on their website at www.immigration.govt.nz.